nightmaregaurav/FairShare/readme.md

 #### Gaurav's fair share problem & Reduction by Transitive Debt Algorithm
 <hr/>

-### Split shared expense so that there are least number of transactions.
+### Split shared expenses so that there is the least number of transactions.
 ### Maximum Transactions = `(n-1)` `WHERE` `n` = `number of members in group`.

 ## Context
-* A group with several member are spending certain amount of money.
+* A group with several members is spending a certain amount of money.
-* At some point in time they need to split the spending and make it so that everyone have fair share.
+* At some point in time they need to split the spending and make it so that everyone has a fair share.

 ## Do we really need a tool for that?
 * <b>Let's assume different scenarios:</b>
   * <b>Group of 2 (`A`, `B`)</b> `WHERE` `A` is doing all the spending.
-    * Just divide the expense by 2 and that's how much `B` owe to `A` <i><b>(Max: One transaction)</b></i>
+    * Just divide the expense by 2 and that's how much `B` owes to `A` <i><b>(Max: One transaction)</b></i>
   * <b>Group of 2 (`A`, `B`)</b> `WHERE` `A` & `B` both are spending.
-    * Just calculate total expense from each
+    * Just calculate the total expense from each
     * Divide the expense of each by 2 and that's how much they owe to each other. <i><b>(Max 2 transactions)</b></i>
-    * Subtract from who owe the least from most. <i><b>(Max: One transaction)</b></i>
+    * Subtract from who owes the least from the most. <i><b>(Max: One transaction)</b></i>
   * <b>Group of 3 (`A`, `B`, `C`)</b> `WHERE` any of them can be spending.
-    * Calculate total expense from each
+    * Calculate the total expense from each
     * Divide the expense of each by 3 and that's how much they owe to each other. <i><b>(Max 6 transactions)</b></i>
     * Subtract each other's payment and receipt. <i><b>(Max: Three transaction)</b></i>
   * <b>Group of 4 or more?</b>
-    * No i don't need to tell you but this is going to be nasty quickly as complexity raises with number.
+    * No I don't need to tell you but this is going to be nasty quickly as complexity rises with number.

 #### But what if I told you in a group of three, the calculation can be done in such a way that there is only 2 transaction at most?
-#### This tool (and algorithm) will allow you to split these cost so that there are at most `n-1` transaction where `n` is number of members in the group.
+#### This tool (and algorithm) will allow you to split these costs so that there are at most `n-1` transactions where `n` is the number of members in the group.

 ## Problem Statement (Let's call it `Gaurav's fair share problem`)
   - Given a group of `n` people.
 Spending independently for the group while keeping a record of all expenses.
-Decide to split all the expense and settle the payments they have.
-Settle the payment in such a way so there is no more than `n-1` transactions at most.
+Decide to split all the expenses and settle the payments they have.
+Settle the payment in such a way that there are no more than `n-1` transactions at most.

 ## Proof of Concept
 ### Let's assume we have a group of 5 (`A`, `B`, `C`, `D`, `E`) with given expenses: